mbates/bates-solutions-example/README.md

 Microservices Application built with TypeScript, Express, Nats and Mongo

-## Forking

-If you want to use this to start your own project, you'll also need to fork the accompanying npm repository https://github.com/mbates/bates-solutions-example-common

-Once forked, update the npm and docker hub account names throughout the 2 codebases replacing:

-- `@bates-solutions` with your own npm account.
-Replace in all package.json files and all `import` lines in typescript files.
-- `batessolutions` with your own docker hub account.
-Replace in `package.json` scripts, `infrastructure/k8s/*.depl` files and main `skaffold.yam`l file

-## Monorepo

 This monorepo contains 2 projects, [auth](./auth/README.md) & [sample-service](./sample-service/README.md).

 Before you can skaffold the cluster, these projects need to be setup with `npm i`.

-(If you fork and use this on your own project, you will be publishing to you own docker hub.
-Make sure you are not using `batessolutions/example-xxxx` for you container names.
-You can publish with `npm run publish` once you've updated to your own account)

 ## Hosts files